 Other systems regenerate based on user demand.
 The more water your household uses, the more often the system will regenerate to avoid interruptions.
 Ultra-efficient softeners can regenerate daily.
 Your owner’s manual should provide some insight into its schedule if it regenerates based on demand.

-Most demand-based water softeners in Phoenix will regenerate every two to three days.
+Most demand-based water softeners in Phoenix and Buckeye will regenerate every two to three days.
 It’s rare that you’ll go a week without a cycle but it does happen.

 Wondering How Often To Regenerate Your Water Softener?